Skip to main content.

 11 am – noon

-See the schedule for Saturday, 9:00 am.
-Proper footwear must be worn for these tours (closed toed shoes only and no heels).
+See the schedule for Saturday, 9 am.
+Proper footwear must be worn (closed-toe shoes only; no heels).
 Space is limited; sign up at registration.

 Meet at Fisher Center parking lot E (lot closest to the Tivoli Bays walking path)